-Rikio Inouye is a Ph.D. candidate on the 2025-2026 job market specializing in race, religion, and international relations.
+Rikio Inouye is a Prize Fellow in the Social Sciences and a Ph.D. candidate on the 2025-2026 job market specializing in race, religion, and international relations.
 His job market paper examines how racial and religious identities fundamentally alter public support for countries in conflict, revealing critical mechanisms through which identity-based biases shape foreign policy preferences and international solidarity.
 Job Market Paper Draft.

 Rikio is deeply committed to active and engaged learning.
 He received Princeton University's prestigious George Kateb Teaching Award and the McGraw Center Exemplar Mentor Award in 2024.
 He has organized pedagogy workshops for fellow graduate students and has been nominated twice for university-wide teaching awards.